t-student/websource/content/post/logistic01-ORs.md

 This time the OR = exp(1.166) = 3.21 and that's still roughly equal to what we got previously but the intercept term is quite different.
 What's going on here?

 The turgid spoiler is that your baseline odds are very different.
 In the first model the baseline odds are 0.01 and in the second model they are 0.7.
 So, what does this mean in practical terms?
 Firstly what it means is that you should **NEVER** take an OR at face value.
-A useful exercise is to gain more insight is to use the model parameter estimates to predict the probability of getting through the week without a labotomy using the equation shown earlier.
+A useful exercise is to gain more insight is to use the model parameter estimates to predict the probability of getting through the week without a visit to Zsolt using the equation shown earlier.
 For the first model we have:

 $$
 Pr(Y|grp = placebo) = \frac{1}{1 + e^{-(-4.6648)}} = 0.009 \\\\\\